Quest DC-Y Space Clipper

 Construction:

 (OOP) Quest DC-Y Space Clipper T' markin' guide is cut from t' instruction sheet.
-Arrr!
+Ahoy!
 I fit nearly perfect around t' tube.
-Well, blow me down!
 Because t' tube is pre-colored black, it doesn't accept pencil markin' lines well.
-Ahoy!
+Avast!
 T' lines were more o' a "scribe" down t' tube.

 T' lug is also pre-colored black.
+It's 8-½" long and runs t' entire length o' t' inside body tube.
 Aye aye!
-It's 8-½" long and runs t' entire length o' t' inside body tube.
 I scraped t' lug line on t' body tube and sanded t' lug gluin' line t' ensure a good adhesion.

 T' Base Plate hole is a larger diameter than t' body tube.
-Ya scallywag!
-While t' instructions direct you t' "push" t' tube into t' large hole, it loosely slips right through.
+Blimey!
+Ahoy!
+While t' instructions direct you t' "push" t' tube into t' large hole, ya bilge rat, it loosely slips right through.
 Begad!
 You can see light through t' joint on all sides.
-Well, blow me down!
-Ahoy!
 I decided t' tack t' base in place with glue drops on three sides, nay on t' launch lug side yet.
+Blimey!
 Ya scallywag!
-Begad!
 Also, t' hole for t' lug is larger than t' lug diameter.

 Other reviews have talked o' how weak these tubes are.
 Avast!
-Blimey!
-Begad!
-Blimey!
+Arrr!
 Many have replaced them with dowels.
-Ya scallywag!
-Blimey!
+Avast!
 T' kit tubes seemed just as strong as a 1/4" dowel.
-Well, blow me down!
-Blimey!
-Ya scallywag!
-Blimey!
+Aye aye!
 I went ahead and used t' supplied tubes.

 (OOP) Quest DC-Y Space Clipper T' supplied black gussets weren't wide enough t' reach both sides t' landin' tubes.
 Ahoy!
+Ya scallywag!
 T' tubes do need t' glue t' a gusset for strength.
+Well, blow me down!
+Arrr!
 I ended up cuttin' wider gussets from cereal box cardboard.

-Earlier, t' shroud was ironed flat and pre-formed.
+Earlier, t' shroud be ironed flat and pre-formed.
+Avast!
+Arrr!
 On t' printed face thar be a horizontal line with rivets on either side.
-Well, blow me down!
+Arrr!
+Begad!
+Instead o' tryin' t' line up t' top or bottom first, ya bilge rat, I lined up this horizontal line.
 Aye aye!
-Instead o' tryin' t' line up t' top or bottom first, I lined up this horizontal line.
-Well, blow me down!
 This stuck t' shroud together in t' middle first and joined from t' middle out.
-Bein' it be a long tab, ya bilge rat, this seemed t' be a easier way t' go.
+Arrr!
+Bein' it was a long tab, matey, ya bilge rat, this seemed t' be a easier way t' go.

 I had built X-24 Bugs before and t' Quest HL-20.
-It seemed every time t' shroud is nay perfectly round, me bucko, thar can be problems with fit at t' bottom.
+It seemed every time t' shroud is nay perfectly round, me hearties, thar can be problems with fit at t' bottom.
 Nay so here.

 I made sure t' lessen t' tackiness o' t' tape by stickin' t' tape t' me jeans and pullin' it up (several times) before layin' it on t' paper shroud.
-By stickin' t' tape t' me jeans, me bucko, matey, it pulls jean fiber onto t' tape and diminishes its stickiness.
-Well, blow me down!
-Well, blow me down!
+By stickin' t' tape t' me jeans, it pulls jean fiber onto t' tape and diminishes its stickiness.
+Ahoy!
 I didn't want t' pull up any paper when removin' t' tape.

 T' clay be old and very oily on t' outside.
-Well, blow me down!
-Ahoy!
 It be still usable though.
+Begad!
 It was rolled into a thin clay "snake" and push into t' nose with a dowel.
 With all t' clay in place, it's heavy!
 No wonder t' nose cone comes down on its own parachute.

 T' moldin' seams on t' outside o' t' cone were noticeable.
-Arrr!
 I used sandpaper t' remove them and smooth it out.

 (OOP) Quest DC-Y Space Clipper